 Seeding the future

 Early on, Walker recognized the importance of giving back to his alma mater to help strengthen not only the academics, but also the outreach and research within the college.
 His wife, Nadine, shares her husband’s passion for addressing sustainable human development and the stewardship of natural resources.
 Their family and shared passions drive the activities they support.
 Their children also share their love of education.
-Daughter, Leah, is a MSU James Madison College alumna, and daughter, Lynne, is a student at U.S. San Diego.
+Daughter, Leah, is an MSU James Madison College alumna, and daughter, Lynne, is a student at UC San Diego.